List of songs in DJ Hero 2: Setlist

 The following table lists the mixes and their constituent songs that are available on the DJ Hero 2 disc.
 Most mixes involve two different songs, but others are beat juggles using the same core song on two different tracks for unique effects.
 Within the game's career mode, songs are arranged in six venues, and further into three or four song setlists, often featuring songs all mixed by the same DJ artist.
 In certain sets that feature a real-life artist, the player will perform as that artist's avatar within the game.
 The player must earn a certain number of stars from previous venues and setlists to unlock later ones.
 Other mixes are specifically designed as Battle Mixes to be played in the game's two-player DJ Battles mode.
 All mixes are available to play in the game's Quickplay mode.

 Reviewers found the soundtrack provided a wider range of genres, moving away from hip-hop and into house and dance genres, to appeal to more players.
 Matt Helgeson of Game Informer considered that the mixes were "uniformly great", and balanced popular artists with skilled DJ mixers.
-Eurogamer's Keza MacDonald stated the soundtrack was "faultless" and that while featuring a large number of songs from the club scene, the soundtrack is "still a powerful draw if you don't know or even like the music".
+Eurogamers Keza MacDonald stated the soundtrack was "faultless" and that while featuring a large number of songs from the club scene, the soundtrack is "still a powerful draw if you don't know or even like the music".
 Official Xbox Magazine UKs Mike Channell believed the "mashups also feel even more playful this time around", creating new interpretations of the lyrics of songs through the mixing.
 Cian Hassett of PALGN called the setlist "the most incredible fusion of contrasting genres known to man".
 Some critics commented that they felt the first game's track list was better; Damien Hatfield of IGN felt there was "more variety" in the original game's mix and better representation within certain genres, while Michael Brown of 1UP.com favored DJ Heros set for "how it mixed together frequently disparate tracks" and that many mixes in the sequel favored too much of one song in the mix.